-The Spurn Lightship (LV No. 12) is a lightvessel (ie. a ship used as a lighthouse) currently anchored in Hull Marina.
+The Spurn Lightship (LV No. 12) is a light vessel (ie. a ship used as a lighthouse) currently anchored in Hull Marina.
 The ship was built in 1927 and served for 48 years as a navigation aid in the approaches of the Humber Estuary, where it was stationed 41⁄2 miles east of Spurn Point.
 The light ship was decommissioned in 1975 and bought and restored by Hull City Council in 1983 before being moved to Hull Marina as a museum in 1987.
+She has been temporarily moved due to the major works to a key route into the City, and is currently closed to the public whilst undergoing refurbishment as part of the Hull: Yorkshire's Maritime City project.